reduxframework/redux-framework/extendify-sdk/readme.txt

-=== Extendify ===
+=== Extendify — Gutenberg Patterns and Templates ===
 Contributors: extendify, richtabor, kbat82, clubkert, arturgrabo
-Tags: page builder, editor, patterns, drag-and-drop, blocks, visual editor, wysiwyg, design, website builder, landing page builder, front-end builder
-Requires at least: 5.4
+Tags: templates, patterns, layouts, blocks, gutenberg Requires at least: 5.4
 Tested up to: 5.9.0
-Stable tag: 0.4.0
+Stable tag: 0.6.0
 Requires PHP: 5.6
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+The best WordPress templates, pattern, and layout library with 1,000+ designs built for the Gutenberg block editor.

+== Description ==

 Extendify is the platform of site design and creation tools for people that want to build a beautiful WordPress website with a library of patterns and full page layouts for the Gutenberg block editor.